Laurie Strode: Continuity A (1978–95)

-1988–1995

 In Halloween 4: The Return of Michael Myers (1988), Laurie is revealed to have died prior to the film's events, with the role of protagonist taken up by her young daughter, Jamie Lloyd (Danielle Harris).
 A photograph of Jamie Lee Curtis as Laurie appears in a scene where Jamie remembers her mother.
 The character of Jamie would go on to reappear in two more Halloween sequels, while Laurie's adoptive cousin Kara (Marianne Hagan) and her family appear in Halloween: The Curse of Michael Myers (1995).

-1998–2002
+Continuity B (1978–81; 1998–2002)

 Curtis returned as Laurie Strode in Halloween H20: 20 Years Later (1998), the seventh film in the series.
 The screenplay was based on a story by Kevin Williamson.
 The story was conceived as a sequel to the sixth film, thereby keeping the timeline's continuity, but producers ultimately decided to go with a reboot and ignore the previous three films.
 In this timeline, Laurie faked her death in a car accident as a way of escaping her murderous brother, whose body was not found after Halloween II.
 She is now living under the name Keri Tate, and works as the headmistress of a California private school, where her teenage son John (Josh Hartnett) is a student.
 Laurie, who by now has become an alcoholic, is still haunted by memories of her brother's rampage, and lives in fear that he will return.
 Although John dismisses her as paranoid, her fears become reality when Michael (Chris Durand) resurfaces on Halloween and murders two of John's classmates.
 After getting her son and his girlfriend to safety, Laurie decides to stop running and face her brother.
 She stops Michael, but, unconvinced that he is truly dead, goes on to steal his body and decapitate him.

 In Halloween: Resurrection (2002), it is revealed that the man Laurie killed was a paramedic with whom Michael (Brad Loree) had swapped clothes.
 The guilt-ridden Laurie is now an inmate at the Grace Andersen Sanitarium, where the nurses believe her to be catatonic.
 Instead, she is preparing for Michael to return, and when he does, she lures him on to the institution's rooftop.
 Although he falls into her trap, Laurie's fears of again killing the wrong person get the better of her; when she tries to remove his mask, Michael stabs her and throws her off the roof, to her death.